-There are a number of scholarships available to research (and MSc) students at SOAS please see: Scholarships for further information.
-But it is a condition of acceptance that students embarking upon a research degree have the capacity to fund the full duration of their study.
+There are a number of scholarship available to research (and MSc) students at SOAS; please see Scholarships and Bursaries for further information.
+But it is a condition of acceptance that students embarking upon a research degree have the capacity to fund the full duration of their studies.
 There may be some paid opportunities for teaching, normally not in first year, but these cannot be relied upon and will not begin to cover fees and maintenance fully.

 Qualification and course duration